mikeguidry/antisurveillance/README.md

 lesson to the NSA.
 I gave them 3 days.
 It isn't the first time I have set an amount of time to stop fucking with my life.
 Oh well.

 IDFWU - https://www.youtube.com/watch?v=cZaJYDPY-YQ

+FYI: this not the last step in ruining mass surveillance.  but you guys do need a break after this.. so you'll ahve a little time while i move on to other things.